srl-labs/containerlab/docs/manual/clabernetes/quickstart.md

 ```
 </div>

-We can also make sure that our startup-configuration that was provided in [external files](https://github.com/srl-labs/containerlab/tree/main/lab-examples/srl02) in original topology is applied in good orde and we can perform ping between two nodes:
+We can also make sure that our startup-configuration that was provided in [external files](https://github.com/srl-labs/containerlab/tree/main/lab-examples/srl02) in original topology is applied in good order and we can perform ping between two nodes:

 ```text
 --{ running }--[  ]--